-Imagine the following within-subject-scenario: Subjects are tested on three different media (paper-pencil, notebook-computer, personal digital assistant (PDA)) with three reasoning tests covering the content domains verbal, numerical, and spatial.
+Imagine the following within-subject-scenario: Subjects are tested on three different media (paper-pencil, notebook-computer, personal digital assistant (PDA)) with three reasoning tests covering the content domains verbal, numerical, and figural.
 The items might vary across media but could be considered as drawn from an item universe with equally constrained random selection.
 After completing the three tests on one medium subjects continue with the next medium.
 Ideally, the reasoning tests are parallel in difficulty and no learning effects occur between the tests.
 Sequence effects are controlled by having an additional between-groups factor in the design controlling for the six different sequences.
 As mentioned before, in order to test for equivalence in this example of a within-subject-design, first, a theoretical-based structural model has to be established.
-In our case this could be a model with three correlated content-specific-reasoning factors (verbal, numerical, spatial) or a g-factor model (cp.
+In our case this could be a model with three correlated content-specific-reasoning factors (verbal, numerical, figural) or a g-factor model (cp.
 Wilhelm, 2005).
 Through the introduction of a nested test medium factor one can try to tap construct-irrelevant variance in the covariance structure.
 Because the derived model with the nested medium-factor is nested within the original model (Bollen, 1989) the difference in model fit can be assessed with a conventional Chi-square-difference test.

 Figure 1.
 Correlated-trait-correlated-method-minus-one-model (CTC(M-1)-model)